-The secret booster: Curcumin, an antioxidant in turmeric, is known to have anti-inflammatory elements.
-Make a paste with it to apply on bruises and wounds and drink turmeric infused milk to alleviate body aches.
-Curcumin has also been proved to prevent cancer.
+Curcumin, an antioxidant in turmeric, is known to have anti-inflammatory elements.
+Make a paste with it to apply on bruises and wounds, and drink turmeric-infused milk to alleviate body aches.

 We use turmeric in making curries every single day.
 But it helps to have it raw, as that keeps the nutritious elements intact in the spice.
 Also, try using black pepper along with turmeric as it increases the absorption of curcumin by the body.

-Apart from using it every day curries, add some to smoothies or baked goodies.
-It works as a natural sweetener and reduces sugar intake as well.
+Apart from using it in everyday curries, add some to smoothies or baked goodies.
+It also works as a natural sweetener and reduces sugar intake as well.

-The secret booster: For ages, people have reached for ginger, when they felt nauseated.
+For ages, people have used ginger when they felt nauseated.
 It is especially recommended for pregnant women.
 Ginger is also known to possess anti-inflammatory properties.
 A 2010 study showed that regular consumption of ginger eliminates muscle pain due to exercise.
-It also helps is healing sore throats and coughs.
+It also helps in healing sore throats and coughs.

-Most Indian curries have ginger paste in it.
-Other ways to have it are, with tea or just saute it with raw vegetables and fish or chicken for a stir fry.
+Most Indian curries have ginger paste in them.
+You can also have it with tea or just saute it with raw vegetables and fish or chicken for a stir fry.

 4. Black Pepper

-The secret booster: Black pepper contains a pungent compound called piperine that increases beta-endorphins, which in turn enhance our cognitive functions.
-Beta-endorphins are also responsible for better moods and relaxed feeling.
+Black pepper contains a pungent compound called piperine that increases beta-endorphins, which in turn enhance our cognitive functions.
+Beta-endorphins are also responsible for a better mood and a relaxed feeling.
 It is often used to treat mood disorders and has been effective in patients suffering from Parkinson’s Disease.
-It also has anti-cancer elements and helps in weight loss.
+It also has anti-cancer elements, helps in weight loss, and boosts immunity.

 Use it in curries, salads, meat or fish – it tastes good with any dish.
 If you want to have it raw, try having one whole black pepper on an empty stomach in the morning.

-Enhance the taste of your curries and stir fries by adding cumin powder to it.
-Also, add whole cumin seeds to heated oil for a lovely fragrant dish.
+Enhance the taste of your curries and stir-fries by adding cumin powder to it.
+You can also add whole cumin seeds to heated oil for a lovely fragrant dish.